 A script kiddie (low-skilled attacker) with a small budget and an unlimited amount of time won’t be probably able to do any harm, even if you write down all your passwords and store them on your physical or digital desktop.

 Think about your threat model and decide for yourself.
-In most cases, there is not only black and white in information security.
+In most cases, there is not only “right” or “wrong” in information security.
 Save your time and money.
 There will never be 100% security, and you can’t even control every part of authentication.

 Keep in mind that the real world is much more complicated than only choosing the “right” password length.
 You must share your secrets with other parties to allow them to identify you in future.
 The same is true for one-time password algorithms like OATH-TOTP.
 As soon as authentication relies on a shared secret, the other party also has to manage secrets securely.
 And this is out of your control.
 Credential management is mostly a shared responsibility like most topics in information security.